 1 Stock I Wouldn't Touch With a 10-Foot Pole

-The Motley Fool Stock Advisor analyst team just identified what they believe are the 10 best stocks for investors to buy now… and AGNC Investment Corp. wasn’t one of them.
+The Motley Fool Stock Advisor analyst team just identified what they believe are the 10 best stocks for investors to buy now… and Devon Energy wasn’t one of them.
 The 10 stocks that made the cut could produce monster returns in the coming years.

 Stock Advisor provides investors with an easy-to-follow blueprint for success, including guidance on building a portfolio, regular updates from analysts, and two new stock picks each month.
 The Stock Advisor service has more than tripled the return of S&P 500 since 2002*.